trujilloRJ/personal_blog/content/posts/radar-doppler.md

 # Conclusions

-- We trained a CNN for target classification in a FMCW radar system taking as input the range-Doppler map.
+- We trained a CNN for target classification in an FMCW radar system taking as input the range-Doppler map.

 - We have improved regularization by reducing the model complexity.